August 2026 Snapshot

 Key Insights

-Enterprise Nonprofit & Education Managing Directors score highest on Stakeholder (4.9/5) and Growth (4.0/5).
+Enterprise Nonprofit & Education Managing Directors score highest on Stakeholder (4.8/5) and Growth (4.0/5).
 Over the past six months, the most notable change is a decrease in Risk orientation.
 Their leading priority is attracting families and manufacturers through economic stability, while their most pressing challenge is million-direction strategy dilutes impact and prevents lasting results.
-They measure success through connection of entrepreneurs with score mentors (20-year relationships) and make decisions using agency constraint analysis - identify queries where you're incapacitated but seek alternative ways to be useful and functional.
-Language that resonates includes "lasting results", "embrace", and "mission".
-5 distinct behavioral archetypes emerge, with 30% clustering around archetype a approaches.
+They measure success through people living and working in same downtown areas and make decisions using agency constraint analysis - identify queries where you're incapacitated but seek alternative ways to be useful and functional.
+Language that resonates includes "passionate", "leverage", and "mission".
+4 distinct behavioral archetypes emerge, with 32% clustering around archetype a approaches.

 What's changing for Enterprise Nonprofit & Education Managing Directors?